will-chung/cse110-w21-group7/admin/standups/standup_may27.md

 - [ ] No

 ### What I did yesterday:
-* Working on logic on transactions
+* Working on logic on read/write transactions for `daily.html`

 ### What I plan to do today:
-* Keep working on it and finish it by Saturday
+* Keep working on logic for read/write transactions with indexedDB and finish it by Saturday

 ### Blocking issues:
 * N/A